 The purpose of email signatures is to represent your brand as neatly and professionally as possible.
 However, you can still use emojis to make your signatures stand out.

 Emotion icons will be appropriate next to promotion texts, and in some cases, you can use them for labeling your address or a phone number.
+On top of that emojis are turning into one of the trends of email signatures design in 2024.

 How do emojis work?